Danton's Death

 A revolutionary himself, George Büchner was 21 when he wrote the play in 1835, while hiding from the police.
 With its hair-raising on-rush of scenes and vivid dramatisation of complex, visionary characters, Danton's Death has a claim to be the greatest political tragedy ever written.
 Howard Brenton captures Büchner's exhilarating energy as Danton struggles to avoid his inexorable fall.

-Playing at Olivier Theatre (National Theatre)
+Playing at Olivier - National Theatre

 South Bank, London, SE1 9PX GB (venue info)

-Olivier Theatre (National Theatre) Directions
+Olivier - National Theatre Directions